How does the school communicate important information?

 What is the Armor?

-What is Extreme Armor?
+What is Armor Blast?

 What is Armor Adventure?

 The Armor Adventure is the 8th grade kick-off to the Armor mentoring program.
-It is a four-day camping adventure at Stonewater Ranch in Leavenworth.
+It is a three-day camping adventure at Stonewater Ranch in Leavenworth.
 Students participate in rock climbing, river kayaking, hiking, horseback riding and other team building activities.
 Students are challenged physically and spiritually.
 It’s a great time to bond and look ahead to a great 8th grade year.

 Are there any social functions for Jr. High students?